arghrghyal/khushi-pagol/README.md

 # khushi-pagol
 this is my first repository
-this is my redmi file of branch1
+this is my first repository file of branch 1